U.S. flag

 • Abduction of any patient receiving care, treatment, or services

-• Elopement of a patient within a healthcare setting, leading to their harm
+• Elopement of a patient within a healthcare setting, leading to harm

 • Hemolytic transfusion reaction requiring administration of blood products

-• Rape, assault, or homicide of anyone on scene at the healthcare premises
+• Rape, assault, or homicide of anyone on healthcare premises

-• Wrong patient, site, or procedure for all invasive procedures, including surgery
+• Wrong patient, site, or procedure for any surgical procedures

 • Unintended retention of a foreign body in a patient following surgery